Aditya201D/hackathon_project/README.md

 # Windows XP Web Revival

 A nostalgic, web-based recreation of the classic **Windows XP desktop environment** — but with a twist.
-Built with **React**, this desktop simulator brings back the charm of early 2000s computing and blends it with modern features like embedded apps and more.
+Built with **React**, this desktop simulator brings back the charm of early 2000s computing and blends it with modern features like embedded apps, AI assistant and more.

 > Hackathon Theme: "Blast from the Past"